GovReady/govready-q/README.md

 The recommended approach to adding new modules is by symbolic link from within `modules/linked_modules` to a separate directory containing your content modules.

+# Testing and Generating Screenshots

+It is possible to create a PDF containing screenshots of a module being completed automatically:

+* You must have the module loaded into your local database using `load_modules`.

+* Then create a fixture using the `create_fixture` management command containing a test user & test organization plus the modules you need to run the test.

+* Finally use the `take_module_screenshots` management command to start a Selenium browser session and take screenshots.
+Give it the fixture file and the ID of a question in the project specified in the `create_fixture` command.

+Like this:

+	./manage.py load_modules
+	./manage.py create_fixture local/ssp/project > /tmp/ssp.json
+	./manage.py take_module_screenshots /tmp/ssp.json fisma_level

 # Credits / License

 Emoji icons by http://emojione.com/developers/.